 Sleep and circadian rhythm disorders are common and many people struggle with the effects of chronic sleep deprivation and fragmentation.
 The effects of these chronic sleep disorders may include negatively affected mood, health, longevity, and productivity.
 They may also contribute to the development of other medical and psychiatric disorders including elevated blood pressure, cardiac disease, diabetes, depression, anxiety and cancer.

 Brigham and Women’s Hospital has a distinguished history in the fields of sleep and circadian rhythm research.
 In 1929, Drs.
 Fulton and Bailey, working in Dr. Harvey Cushing’s neurosurgery service at the Peter Bent Brigham Hospital, first identified the anterior region of the hypothalamus as the brain center responsible for the timing of sleep within the 24-hour day (now recognized to be the site of the human circadian pacemaker within the suprachiasmatic nucleus of the hypothalamus).
-More recently, the resetting effect of light on, and the intrinsic period of, the human circadian pacemaker were discovered at BWH.
-In addition, BWH has an advanced program of both clinical care and patient-oriented research on the diagnosis and treatment of sleep-related breathing disorders that is well renowned across the nation.
+More recently, the resetting effect of light on, and the intrinsic period of, the human circadian pacemaker were discovered at Brigham and Women’s Hospital.
+Continuing this tradition through the Division of Sleep and Circadian Disorders, Brigham and Women’s Hospital has an advanced program of clinical care as well as basic scientific and patient-oriented research concerning the understanding, diagnosis and treatment of sleep and circadian rhythm disorders that is well renowned across the nation.

-Send Feedback to: The Division of Sleep Medicine
+Send Feedback to: The Division of Sleep and Circadian Disorders